raydot/nailing-the-coding-interview/chapters/02-big-o.md

 <figcaption aria-hidden="true">O(log n)</figcaption>
 </figure>

 If you don’t remember logarithms from high school, a logarithm is the number something would have to be raised to in order to come up with a given number.
 To put that in a hopefully less confusing way, think about it like this: what would 2 have to be raised to in order to get 8?
-Since $`2^3`$ is 8 the answer is 3 times, and so $`\log_2(8)`$ = 3.
+Since $2^3$ is 8 the answer is 3 times, and so $\log_2(8) = 3$.
 There’s more to logarithms than this, of course, but right now we’re focusing on the shapes.
-Notice how slowly O(log n) grows, flattens as it grows larger, and how for a small number of inputs it can be even more efficient than O(1).
+Notice how slowly O(log n) grows, and flattens as it grows larger.

 O(log n) arises from algorithms that split the relevant numbers of inputs under consideration by half, repeatedly.
 You’ll soon see that this is the case with some searching and sorting algorithms, and also with binary trees.
 (In general if the word "binary" is involved in the description of an algorithm, it’s O(log n).)
 This is a highly desirable efficiency and one that should be sought wherever possible.

-Closely related to O(log n) is O(n log n), which is less desirable than O(n) but certainly superior to O($`n^2`$).
+Closely related to $O(\log n)$ is $O(n \log n)$, where the logarithm is multiplied by the number of inputs.
+This is less desirable than $O(n)$ but certainly superior to $O(n^2)$.

 ### All of the shapes together